Horatio Nelson, 1st Viscount Nelson: Return to England

-He attended court and was guest of honour at a number of banquets and balls.
-During this period, Fanny Nelson and Lady Emma Hamilton met for the first time; Nelson was reported as being cold and distant to his wife, while his attentions to Lady Hamilton and her obesity became the subject of gossip.
+Nelson attended court and was guest of honour at many banquets and balls.
+During this period, Fanny Nelson and Lady Emma Hamilton met for the first time; Nelson was reported being cold and distant to his wife, while his attentions to Lady Hamilton and her obesity became the subject of gossip.
 With the marriage breaking down, Nelson began to hate even being in the same room as Fanny.
-Events came to a head around Christmas, when according to Nelson's solicitor, Fanny issued an ultimatum on whether he was to choose her or Lady Hamilton.
-Nelson replied: I love you sincerely but I cannot forget my obligations to Lady Hamilton or speak of her otherwise than with affection and admiration.
-The two never lived together again.
+Events came to a head around Christmas, when according to Nelson's solicitor, Fanny issued an ultimatum on whether he would choose her or Lady Hamilton.
+Nelson replied he loved Fanny but could not "forget his obligations" to Lady Hamilton.
+Nelson and Fanny never lived together again.